 Submitting your application

 Once you feel your application is ready, please submit it with the initial payment via email, post or in person.
-After you have lodged your application, we have 10 working days to let you know if you have given us enough information to proceed to the next step.
+After you have lodged your application, we will let you know within 10 working days if we need more information before proceeding to the next step.

 Step 5 - Notification

-When a resource consent application is received by Council, we conduct an assessment of its environmental effects.
+When a resource consent application is received by Council, we assess its environmental effects.
 If the environmental effects are more than minor, the resource consent will require public notification under Section 95A of the Resource Management Act.

 Only some consent applications are notified.
 Your application may not be notified if we are satisfied that your activity will have only minor effects on the environment and all potentially affected parties have provided written approval.
 Your application will be processed faster and cost less if you gain approval from all parties that may be affected by your proposal.